LinLihe/SI507Final/README.md

 	  	13) Efficiency;
 	  	14) Player's team (Primary key and also Reference "Teams","ID")

-  2. repr: Return a string including all informtion built in the constructor.
+  2. `repr`: Return a string including all informtion built in the constructor.

-  3. contains: Input a player's and a team's name and check if they are both included in the `repr` method.
+  3. `contains`: Input a player's and a team's name and check if they are both included in the `repr` method.

-  4. return_for_database: return a tuple including all information built in the constructor.
+  4. `return_for_database`: return a tuple including all information built in the constructor.

   Note: 1) All data here is game-average.

 * Class `nba_team` methods:

-  1. Constructor: Use a `Beautifulsoup instance` as input.
-This constructor builds 13 attributes for this class, including:
+  1. `Constructor`: Use a `Beautifulsoup instance` as input.
+This constructor builds 13 attributes for this class (names here are not exactly same as names in the table), including:
 	    1) Team's name;
-	    2) Total game;
+	    2) Number of total game;
-	    3) Win game;
+	    3) Number of Win game;
 	    4) Point;
 	  	5) Rebound;
 	  	6) Assist;